What is Spyware/Malware?

 How can I prevent this from happening again?

 Now that you've got the spyware removed, the most important thing is to not get it again!

 - Be thoughtful and careful about downloading files from the Internet.

 - While tempting, pirating software is not only illegal, but it’s also one of the easiest and most effective ways of getting a terrible case of spyware.

 - As with most other situations, if it sounds too good to be true—it probably is.
 Don't be fooled!

 - Ignore pop-ups and close them immediately.
 If a nondescript window pops up and tells you your computer is infected with 481 viruses, and it can clean them for only $39.99....it's lying.

 - Many pop-ups also appear to be genuine Windows notifications.
 Read them carefully and you'll find clues as to their authenticity, like misspellings, or slightly incorrect language use.

 - Avoid Internet Explorer.
-While much better than it used to be, it’s still far less secure than other available browsers.
-Firefox, Chrome, and Safari are safe and secure browsers, with built-in pop-up blockers and most have extensive plugin architectures to customize the browser as you like.
+While it's much better than it used to be, it’s still far less secure than other available browsers.
+Firefox, Chrome, and Safari are safe and secure browsers with built-in, pop-up blockers, and most have extensive plugin architectures to customize the browser as you like.